billsix/programmingFromTheGroundUp/docs/source/ctranslationap.rst

 The x86 assembly language has some direct support for looping as well.
 The ecx-indexed; register can be used as a counter that *ends* with zero.
-The ``loop`` instruction will decrement &ecx; and jump to a specified address unless &ecx; is zero.
+The ``loop`` instruction will decrement &ecx and jump to a specified address unless &ecx is zero.
 For example, if you wanted to execute a statement 100 times, you would do this in C:

 ::